touzet/pampa/README.md

 Two other accompanying files are automatically created, in the same directory.

 - detail_&lt;outputfile&gt; (TSV file): this file contains the detail of the assignment (which markers are found for which species).
-It alos provides the intensity of the peaks used in the assignment.
+It also provides the intensity of the peaks used in the assignment.
 - report_&lt;outputfile&lt; (TXT file): this file contains a report on the run's inputs (number of mass spectra, number of species tested,  parameters...)

 ### <a id="peptide"></a>Organism selection (-- mammals)